Find answers to your queries and learn more about our products

 Unify IntegrationsSalesforce is a cloud-based software suite for customer relationship management

 Using Salesforce streamlines managing customer relationships and sales processes.
 It helps track customer interactions, manage sales deals, and analyze data for better decisions.Salesforce ensures your customer data is protected with strong security.
 It's a tool for boosting sales efficiency and keeping customer information organized and safe.
 Integrating your application with Salesforce allows you to leverage Salesforce's extensive CRM capabilities.
 Authentication Before you begin, make sure you have the following information: Connection Name : Assign a descriptive name for this connection.
 This name is essential as it helps identify this specific Salesforce connection within UnifyWorkflow.
 Domain : This information directs your application to connect to the correct Salesforce instance.
 If your Salesforce instance URL is https://mycompany.my.salesforce.com , then your domain is mycompany.my.salesforce.com .
 Authentication Type : There are two options for authenticating the connection to your salesforce account - OAuth & JWT Token .
 OAuth After entering the Domain of your company, click Authorise .
 It will redirect you to the login page of Salesforce, from where you can login to your Salesforce account to directly authorize and connect your salesforce account in UnifyApps.
 Salesforce JWT Token Step 1: Create a Private Key and Digital Cert Authorizing an org with the org login jwt command requires a digital certificate and the private key used to sign the certificate.
 You can use your own private key and certificate issued by a certification authority.
 Alternatively, you can use OpenSSL to create a key and a self-signed digital certificate.
 Using a private key and certificate is optional when you authorize an org by logging into a browser.
 This process produces two files: server.key —The private key.
 You specify this file when you authorize an org with the org login jwt command. server.crt —The digital certificate.
 You upload this file when you create the required connected app.
 Open a terminal (macOS and Linux) or command prompt (Windows).
 If necessary, install OpenSSL on your computer.
 To check whether OpenSSL is installed on your computer, run the which command on macOS or Linux or the where command on Windows.
 Create a directory for storing the generated files, and change to the directory.
 Generate a private key, and store it in a file called server.key You can delete the server.pass.key file because you no longer need it.
 Generate a certificate signing request using the server.key file.
 Store the certificate signing request in a file called server.csr .
 Enter information about your company when prompted.
 Generate a self-signed digital certificate from the server.key and server.csr files.
 Store the certificate in a file called server.crt .
-Step 2 : Create a Connected App Salesforce CLI requires a connected app in the org that you're authorizing.
-A connected app is a framework that enables an external application, in this case Salesforce CLI, to integrate with Salesforce using APIs and standard protocols, such as OAuth.
-We provide a default connected app when you authorize an org with the org login web command .
-For extra security, you can create your own connected app in your org using Setup and configure it with the settings of your choice.
+Step 2 : Create a External Client App Salesforce CLI requires a external client app in the org that you're authorizing.
+A external client app is a framework that enables an external application, in this case Salesforce CLI, to integrate with Salesforce using APIs and standard protocols, such as OAuth.
+We provide a default external client app when you authorize an org with the org login web command .
+For extra security, you can create your own external client app in your org using Setup and configure it with the settings of your choice.
 You're required to create a connected app when authorizing the org with the org login jwt command.
 Log in to your org.
 From Setup , enter App Manager in the Quick Find box, then select App Manager .
-In the top-right corner, click New Connected App .
+In the top-right corner, click New External Client App .
 Update the basic information as needed, such as the connected app name and your email address.
 Select Enable OAuth Settings .
 For the callback URL, enter http://localhost:1717/OauthRedirect . fIf port 1717 (the default) is already in use on your local machine, specify an available one instead.
 Then update your sfdx-project.json file by setting the oauthLocalPort property to the new port.
-For example, if you set the callback URL to http://loc
+For example, if yo

 Zoho Invoice